 Most employers aren’t running a government jobs program.
 There’s no magic budget provided to create jobs to stimulate the economy without a guaranteed return.

-(Sidenote: Does not apply to recent COVID-19 stuff which is seemingly a magical budget )
+(Sidenote: This does not apply to recent COVID-19 stuff which is seemingly a magical budget )

 Jobs only happen if a surplus value exists to fund hires.
 At BestSelf, a small bootstrapped business with limited resources, it’s my fiduciary responsibility to manage investments to ensure a return.
 This goes from the products we sell to the people we hire.